beanbeanjuice/back-to-the-jungle/developer_logs/William.md

 ## June 9, 2023
 * I took the professors advice and made a "Microsoft Excel" to "Unity Object" translator for the fish patterns.
 It is now *much* easier to update and add patterns to the game.
 This was a very enjoyable, yet very difficult, process.
 I had used similar wrappers in Java, but it was difficult getting it working in Unity.
 It seems Unity has a lot of incompatibilities...
 Nonetheless, I figured it out, and it is now working, ~~hopefully~~, flawlessly.
 The only file that needs to be edited is the `Assets/StreamingAssets/fish_patterns.xlsx` file.
+Overall, I learned a lot about [Nuget](https://www.nuget.org/).
+It seems to be very similar to [Maven](https://mvnrepository.com/) which I am very familiar with.